o0Maikeru0o/RESTful-shopping-cart-/README.md

 # RESTful-shopping-cart
-A simple shopping cart application that allows adding and removing of several fruit items to a persistant card issued by a session id
+A simple shopping cart application that allows adding and removing of several fruit items to a persistant cart issued by the server using a session id

 ## Getting Started